 It’s already been two years since we moved to the UK.
 The time has flown by.
 So now it’s time for me to renew my visa.
 Two weeks ago, I downloaded the visa application.
 Much to my dismay, I discovered that I needed to take a test called the Life in the UK Test before I could apply for my visa.
 So I bought the study book online and commenced to a rigid program of half-hearted studying that involved skimming the book nightly whilst listening to some of my favorite podcasts.

 A couple days before the test date, I decided I was ready to take the official online practice test.
 Let’s just say that it was harder than I expected.
 It contained questions like:

 What percentage of the population of the UK is Muslim?

 They’ve got to be kidding me with this, I thought.
-Usually when you take a multiple choice test if you have a vague notion about what the answer is you can guess correctly.
-The answer choices are usually like:
+Usually when you take a multiple choice test if you have a vague notion of what the answer is you can guess correctly.
+The answer choices are usually like this:

 These are the kinds of choices I’m used to seeing.